SoumyadeepB/DeepLearning_Coding_Task/README.md

-## DeepLearning_Coding_Task

-Coding task for "Deep Learning for Speech and Language Processing":
+## Coding task for "Deep Learning for Speech and Language Processing":

 # Arousal/Valence Classification using logMel Features